RiyaLdn/Web-App-DevOps-Project/README.md

 - **Continous Integration and Continuous Deployment (CI/CD):** Employed Azure DevOps for streamlined CI/CD processes, and efficient integration with Docker Hub and Azure Kubernetes Service (AKS).

 - **Monitoring:** Applied Azure Monitor for AKS to gain insights into the health, performance, and reliability of Azure Kubernetes Service (AKS) clusters.

+- **Secrets Management:** Utilised Azure Key Vault as a secure and centralized service for managing secrets.

 ## Containerization with Docker